openhatch/oh-contribution-stories/README.md

-To run:
+To test changes locally, use the following command (after editing settings_local.py), type:

-bin/pelican content
+bin/pelican content -s settings_local.py -v

+To run the full deploy script (including pushing your changes to the remote repository's gh-pages branch), type:

+./deploy.sh

-To add to gh-pages:
+To just add to gh-pages:

 bin/ghp-import output -m "Regenerate site"

 (See http://docs.getpelican.com/en/3.1.1/tips.html)

 Tagging structure:

 Tags can be conceptually grouped, for instance there is a set of "helped by" tags -- these should be separated by a dash.
 This is not a comprehensive list of tags.